Kashan-Haider/car-recommendation-model/README.md

 - **AI-Powered Recommendations**: Get personalized car suggestions based on your specific needs
 - **Hybrid Search**: Combines dense and sparse vector embeddings for more accurate results
 - **User-Friendly Interface**: Clean, responsive UI built with Streamlit
-- **Smart Filtering**: Refine results by price range, body type, engine type, and more
 - **Detailed Recommendations**: View comprehensive information about each recommended car

 ## 📋 Requirements